caifel/react-typescript-npm-boilerplate/README.md

 * Add a **NPM_TOKEN** in `secrets`
 * IMPORTANT: The first `publish` of the package has to be done manually, just the first.

+## Publish manually (option 2)

+As simple as moving to the `src/package` folder and:

+1. `npm login` (in case your are not yet logged in with you NPM account)
+2. `npm publish` (should work if you've updated the version number in the package.json)

+`Would be great to have an script that increases the version before pushing the code` (Just an Idea)

 ## Author